Education Advisory Board (EAB)

 AO Trauma Hand NA Representative

 Dr. Rizzo obtained his medical degree at Temple University in Philadelphia.
 He completed his orthopedic surgery residency at Duke University in Durham, North Carolina and his hand/microvascular surgery fellowship at the Mayo Clinic in Rochester, Minnesota.
 After being on staff at Duke University from 2002-5, he joined the faculty at Mayo, where he has since remained.
-He is a professor of orthopedic surgery and serves as chair of the hand surgery division.
-Dr. Rizzo is on the AONA hand education committee and has previously served on the AONA ethics, validation and content subcommittee (ECVSC).
-He has also completed the Faculty Education Program.
+He is a professor of orthopedic surgery and has served as chair of the hand surgery division from 2015 to 2024.
+He is also Director of the Program for Professionalism and Values and Chair of the Mayo Clinic Values Council for the Mayo Clinic.
+Dr. Rizzo is on the AONA hand education committee and currently serves as chair.
+He has previously served on the AONA ethics, validation and content subcommittee (ECVSC).
+He has also completed the Faculty Education Program (FEP), the Chair Education Program (CEP) and the Leadership Education Program (LEP).

 person